rheinbaylab/cDNA-detector/README.md

 ## Usage
-`cDNA-detector` consists of 3 steps (subcommands):
+`cDNA-detector` consists of three steps (subcommands):

 1. `prepare`: Generate gene model file [optional]
-2. `detect`: Detect candidate contaminant cDNA in bam files
+2. `detect`: Detect candidate contaminant cDNA in bam file
-3. `clean`: Clean up cDNA in bam files [optional]
+3. `clean`: Clean up cDNA in bam file [optional]

 Details and examples are shown below.

 ### 1. prepare: Generate gene model file [optional]
-`cdna-detector` relies on a species-specific gene model file to search for possible contaminant genes.
+`cdna-detector` relies on a species and assembly-specific gene model file to search for possible contaminant genes.
 We provide gene models for hg19/hg38/mm10 with this distribution.
-This step is only required for other species/assemblies.
+The 'prepare' step is thus only required for other species/assemblies or custom amplicon sets.
 The gene model file needs to be created only once.
 Built-in gene models are
 ```
 hg19